 Dr. Sean Kennelly may advise Centennial area patients to consider a dental crown for the following purposes:

 - To support a tooth with a large cavity and/or filling

 - To protect a tooth from breakage

 - To hold a tooth together that is cracked

-- To restore a broken or worn down tooth
+- To restore a tooth that is broken or worn down

 - To make a cosmetic improvement

 - To cover a dental implant and replace a single tooth